How long can trout survive out of water?

 4) landing nets allow hook removal while the trout is still in the water.
 Although, many anglers held trout out of the water longer when they are in a net compared with being handheld.

-5) Flies and hooks are less likely to be swallowed than bait greatly speeding up hook removal time.
+5) Flies and lures are less likely to be swallowed than bait greatly speeding up hook removal time.

 Schreer, Jason F.; Resch, Dayna M.; Gately, Malachy L.; Cooke, Steven J. (2005).
 Swimming Performance of Brook Trout after Simulated Catch-and-Release Angling: Looking for Air Exposure Thresholds.
 North American Journal of Fisheries Management, 25(4), 1513–1517.doi:10.1577/M05-050.1